rutura/The-C-20-Masterclass-Source-Code/LECTURE_ORGANIZATION.md

       10. Forward declarations
       11. Summary

-17. OOP with classes: Custom types
+17. OOP with classes: Custom types [ADJUSTED]
       1. Intro to classes
          - Content previously in the classes section
       2. Classes, objects and const